 Another important thing to consider is that portion sizes in Japan are significantly smaller.
 This means that those who might need a bit more to feel satisfied can comfortably go for an extra lava cake or ice cream cup to reach their second stomach’s sweet spot (pun intended).

 Of course, language is constantly evolving and before betsubara was adopted as a popular saying, the word had a completely different definition.
-Sticking with the literal description of a separate stomach, it was used to refer to a child or sibling born from a different mother.
+Sticking with the literal description of a separate stomach, some theories claim it was used to refer to a child or sibling born from a different mother.
 Who knows what it’ll refer to next?